datacamp/courses-introduction-to-python/chapter3.md

 There are several ways to import packages and modules into Python.
 Depending on the import call, you'll have to use different Python code.

-Suppose you want to do some good old linear algebra.
-More specifically, you want to use the function `inv()`, which is in the `linalg` subpackage of the `scipy` package.
+Suppose you want to use the function `inv()`, which is in the `linalg` subpackage of the `scipy` package.
 You want to be able to use this function as follows:

 ```
 my_inv([[1,2], [3,4]])